jonescompneurolab/hnn/installer/docker/README.md

 ## Part 2 Install Docker
 1. Please install Docker Desktop from this link https://docs.docker.com/desktop/install/windows-install/
 2. Once installed, click on the newly added Docker Desktop icon on your computer to open up the application.
 3. Press on the Settings Icon in the navigation bar to navigate to the Settings.
-Once ther, click on the General tab.
+Once there, click on the General tab.
 Make sure that `Use the WSL 2 Based Engine` is checked as shown in the screenshot below.

 ![image](https://github.com/jonescompneurolab/hnn/assets/34087669/84d0078a-ba4f-478c-8af1-e7771ba896b3)